 The other strategy being applied is to utilize hematopoietic stem cells (HSCs), which are commonly derived from cord blood.
 In these cases, the patient’s immune system is dismantled through chemotherapy, before the immune system is re-started with their own HSCs – similar to how these same cells are used to treat cancers like leukemias.

 How much progress has really been made?

-Stem cell treatments for MS have made substantial progress.
+A fda approved stem cell treatments for MS and have made substantial progress.
 Although not yet recommended for all forms of MS due to the rigors of chemotherapy, HSC transplant has proven to be particularly useful.

 In fact, the American Society for Blood and Bone Marrow Transplantation (ASBMT) has recommended that HSC transplant become standard-of-care for treatment-refractory relapsing-remitting multiple sclerosis.

 In some of these cases, not only is the progression of MS halted, but the patients’ bodies begin to repair the damage done by the condition, as measured by the Expanded Disability Status Scale (EDSS), which assesses impairment across a range of functions including muscle control, problems with speech and swallowing, and issues with thinking and memory.
 Although the extent may vary, some patients have gone from being wheelchair-bound to living life much like they had before MS began.